opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 When a miner sends its response, the subnet validator scores the quality of the response in the following way:

 **Prediction reward**
-: Compute the loss in the prediction of the miner for the text content, text position and the font.
-The total prediction loss is calculated as below:
+: Compute the similarity between the ground truth and the prediction of the miner for the text content, text position and the font.
+This is conceptually equivalent to a loss function that is used in a machine learning setting, with the only difference being that rewards are a function to be **maximized** rather than **minimized**.
+The total prediction reward is calculated as below:

 - For each section of the synthetic invoice document, compute the **three** partial loss quantities:
   - text loss.